 9.3 The student will demonstrate skills to advocate for personal and community health.

+Promote behaviors that protect endocrine system health.

-Design a lifelong physical activity and wellness plan.
+Design a wellness plan for physical activity, sleep, rest, and nutrition to meet current health goals.

-Create a one-day meal plan that meets daily values for vitamins and minerals.
+Create one or more SMART goals for personal consumption of vitamins and minerals and develop a plan to meet them.

+Explore careers associated with healthy food choices (e.g., dietetics, nutrition, farming, environmental science, food production, food safety, restaurant ownership).

-eticsDevelop a personal plan to reduce or prevent injury, substance use, and communicable disease.
+Develop a personal plan to prevent substance use.

-Develop a personal plan for remaining free of communicable diseases.
+Analyze data on the spread of diseases, and develop personal prevention strategies based on information analyzed.

+Assess personal risk factors for diabetes, heart disease, cancer, obesity, and stroke, and develop personal prevention strategies.

+Promote vision, hearing, and dental health.

+Promote ways to encourage reporting peer substance use to trusted adults (e.g., parents, teachers, coaches, doctors).

+Research consequences of drug abuse, including stealing to support a drug habit, arrest, prosecution, and jail.

-Promote community health promotion and/or disease prevention projects.
+Promote global environmental health and/or disease prevention projects.

-Demonstrate adult and child cardiopulmonary resuscitation (CPR), use of automated external defibrillator (AED), and first aid skills for bleeding, contusions, fractures, and anaphylactic shock.
+Demonstrate adult and child cardiopulmonary resuscitation (CPR), use of automated external defibrillator (AED), and first aid skills for choking, bleeding, contusions, fractures, and anaphylactic shock.

+Advocate for reporting signs and symptoms and for safety practices to prevent brain injury.

-Demonstrate healthy decision-making strategies related to weapons.
+Demonstrate healthy decision-making strategies related to risky behaviors.

+Develop action steps to promote a safe and inclusive school environment.

 Create a message about the importance of avoiding gang involvement.

+Create strategies to manage deadlines for a school-related activity (e.g., studying for a test, completing a project).

-Create strategies to manage deadlines.
+Create strategies to manage personal information and communicate effectively online, and balance technology use with offline activities.

-Discuss ramifications of sharing personal information through electronic media.

-Identify school and community mental health resources.

-Determine how to help a friend exhibiting signs of depression, anxiety, disordered eating, or other self-harming behavior.
+Promote access to mental health resources to help oneself and others.

-Utilize appropriate resolution skills to prevent, prepare for, and manage conflict in a variety of situations.
+Apply appropriate conflict-resolution skills to prevent, manage, de-escalate, defuse, and/or resolve conflict in a variety of situations.

-Create an action plan to prepare for a natural disaster.

-Develop a long-term plan for self and/or family to positively impact the environment.
+Develop a long-term plan for oneself and/or the family to positively impact a health-related social issue.

 Grade Ten

 Students in grade ten demonstrate comprehensive health and wellness knowledge and skills.
 Their behaviors reflect a conceptual understanding of the issues associated with maintaining good personal health.
-They serve the community through the practice of health-enhancing behaviors that promote wellness throughout life.
+They serve the community through the practice of health-enhancing behaviors that promote wellness throughout life (self-awareness, social awareness, self-management, responsible decision making, and relationship skills).

 Essential Health Concepts

-10.1 The student will demonstrate an understanding of health concepts, behaviors, and skills that reduce health risks and enhance the health and wellness of self and others throughout life.
+10.1 The student will demonstrate an understanding of health concepts, behaviors, and skills that reduce health risks and enhance the health and wellness of oneself and of others throughout life.

-Analyze the effects of active and sedentary lifestyles.

-Recognize the physical, emotional, and social causes and impact of healthy and poor nutritional choices.

-Distinguish between facts and myths regarding nutrition practices, products, and physical performance.
+Identify and describe the major structures and functions of the lymphatic system.

+Explain how heredity influences growth and development, general health, and vulnerabilities for disease and disorders.

+Identify a variety of diets (e.g., typical American, Mediterranean, vegetarian, vegan).

-Explain the physical, mental, social, and academic benefits of sufficient sleep, and the relationship between sleep deficiency and chronic disease and increased risk for injury and substance use.
+Explain the physical, mental, social, and academic benefits of sufficient sleep and the relationship between sleep deficiency,chronic disease, and the increased risk for injury and substance use.

-Identify regular screenings, tests, and other medical examinations and their role in reducing health risks.
+Identify regular screenings, immunizations, vaccines, tests, and other medical examinations needed for different stages of life and their role in reducing health risks.

-Research technologies used to assess, monitor, improve, and maintain health.
+Identify technologies individuals can use to assess, monitor, improve, and maintain health.

+Identify and research a selected personal, community, or global health issue.

-Research trends in teen use/abuse of alcohol, tobacco, and other drugs and their impact on the community.
+Research trends and factors that contribute to teen use/abuse and non-substance use of alcohol, tobacco, nicotine products (e.g., e-cigarettes), opioids, and other drugs and their impact on the community.

 Evaluate the causal relationship between tobacco, alcohol, inhalant, and other drug use and chronic disease.

-Identify behaviors that result in intentional and unintentional injury.
+Identify unsafe behaviors that may result in unintentional injury while riding in or operating a vehicle.